 Table Note 1.
-If shore power provides two receptacles havingdifferent voltages for an individual boat slip, only the receptacle withthe larger kilowatt demand rating is required to be included in thecalculation.
-Figure 555-11 kW demand need be considered for load calculations.
+If shore power provides two receptacles having different voltages for an individual boat slip, only the receptacle with the larger kilowatt demand rating is required to be included in the calculation. ▶ Figure 555-11

-Marinas and Boatyards - Shore Power Calculations

-Table 555.12, Note 1
+Marinas and Boatyards, Shore Power Calculations Table 555.12, Note 1